pulse2percept/pulse2percept/doc/topics/stimuli.rst

     surf = samples.ucsb_surf()
     cajal = samples.cajal_retina()
     zebrafish = samples.zebrafish_retina()
+    bike = samples.ucsb_bike()

-The last four are RGB stills: a cake decorated with the lab logo (495x435), a frame of the UCSB coastline (476x845) from the National Library of Medicine video *Towards a Smart Bionic Eye*, Cajal's drawing of the retina (745x500), and a fluorescence micrograph of a zebrafish retina (544x760) from the Wellcome Collection.
+The last five are RGB stills: a cake decorated with the lab logo (495x435), a frame of the UCSB coastline (476x845) from the National Library of Medicine video *Towards a Smart Bionic Eye*, Cajal's drawing of the retina (745x500), a fluorescence micrograph of a zebrafish retina (544x760) from the Wellcome Collection, and a campus bike path with a cyclist, crosswalk, and stop sign (600x900).
 See ``pulse2percept/stimuli/data/samples/README.rst`` for the licensing of each bundled asset; it differs from file to file.

 :py:func:`~pulse2percept.stimuli.samples.big_buck_bunny` is the bundled